Thanksgiving centerpiece ideas – 15 stylish displays for a festive dining table

 8. Display seasonal florals in warm colors

-While florals may initially strike you as more of a spring or summer centerpiece, bear in mind that there are plenty of cut-flower favorites that come into their own in the colder months.
 ‘Seasonal winter flowers like honeysuckle or roses make the perfect impact and bring a burst of nature in from the outdoors,’ says Jessica Hanley, founder of Piglet In Bed.
-Fall florals also include rudbeckias, chrysanthemums and dahlias, which are used in this display on a tablescape by Joanna Buchanan.
-Choose flowers to tie in with your favorite fall color schemes, and use oranges, reds and yellows to bring warmth to your Thanksgiving table.
+Fall florals also include rudbeckias, chrysanthemums, and dahlias, which are used in this display on a tablescape by Joanna Buchanan.

-Fall decor ideas should always make at least a nod to the outdoors, but why not make that connection stronger by quite literally bringing the outside in?
 ‘I love going to the flower mart to start a long, low, meandering foliage centerpiece and then taking a long hike in the woods with my children to fill in local bits,’ says interior designer Lindsay Anyon Brier.

 Make your Thanksgiving centerpiece feel personal by (responsibly) foraging for natural items to include in it from your local surroundings.
-In this display, pine cones, wheat flowers and pumpkins tell us a little something about the local flora – and it’s an excellent excuse to take a fall walk with family and friends.
+In this display, pine cones, wheat flowers, and pumpkins tell us a little something about the local flora – and it’s an excellent excuse to take a fall walk with family and friends.

-Of course, a Thanksgiving meal isn’t just any old dinner party – it’s a special occasion that deserves an aesthetic to match.
-‘Try to focus on a few key items to ensure that your table is welcoming, elegant and a little bit opulent,’ says interior designer Benji Lewis.
+‘Try to focus on a few key items to ensure that your table is welcoming, elegant, and a little bit opulent,’ says interior designer Benji Lewis.
 ‘I like splashes of gold, paired with chic colors such as blue and ivory.’

 A glimmer of warming gold will always make a table feel just that extra bit magical.
 On this table, a golden fabric runner acts as the subtle centerpiece, which is bestowed with brass candlesticks and white and gold ceramic vases.
 The gold theme is also mirrored in the place settings with gold-rimmed plates and a shimmering bird-shaped napkin ring.